Huyletran999/AWS-WorkLogS/content/7-Feedback/_index.md

----
+﻿---
 title: "Sharing and Feedback"
-date: "`r Sys.Date()`"
+date: 2025-09-10
 weight: 7
 chapter: false
 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working atmosphere at FCJ is remarkably welcoming and open.
+Members are consistently willing to offer support whenever I face technical challenges, often extending their help beyond standard working hours.
+The workspace is well-organized and comfortable, which significantly aids my concentration.
+However, I believe increasing the frequency of social gatherings or team bonding activities would be beneficial to further strengthen team cohesion.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided exceptional guidance—offering clear explanations for complex concepts while encouraging a culture of inquiry.
+I particularly value the pedagogical approach where I was encouraged to attempt solving problems independently before receiving the final solution, which greatly enhanced my critical thinking.
+Additionally, the admin team was instrumental in handling administrative tasks and providing necessary documentation, creating favorable conditions for a seamless workflow.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assigned tasks were highly relevant to my university curriculum, effectively bridging the gap between academic theory and practical application.
+Beyond reinforcing foundational knowledge, the internship introduced me to advanced domains I had not previously encountered (such as Cloud Security automation), allowing me to expand my skillset significantly.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout this internship, I have acquired a diverse set of skills, ranging from proficiency in project management tools to professional communication within a corporate setting.
+Furthermore, the real-world experiences and career advice shared by my mentor have been invaluable in helping me shape my future career path in Cloud Engineering.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture strikes a perfect balance between professionalism and approachability.
+Mutual respect is evident, and while work is taken seriously, the atmosphere remains enjoyable.
+I was particularly impressed by the collective spirit during urgent projects, where everyone, regardless of position, collaborated to support one another.
+This inclusivity made me feel like a true member of the team, not just an intern.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The internship program offers practical benefits, including a fair allowance and flexible working hours when necessary.
+Additionally, the opportunity to participate in internal training sessions is a significant advantage that demonstrates the company's investment in talent development.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+**What did you find most satisfying during your internship?**
+The most satisfying moment was successfully deploying the **Autonomous Incident Response** system using AWS Step Functions without relying on intermediate Lambda functions.
+Seeing the system automatically detect, isolate, and snapshot an instance in a real-world scenario gave me a profound sense of accomplishment and validated the technical skills I had learned.

-- What do you think the company **should improve** for future interns?
+**What do you think the company should improve for future interns?**
+While the technical guidance is excellent, I believe having a more structured orientation regarding **professional conduct and organizational discipline** in the first week would be beneficial.
+This would help interns better adapt to the company's internal regulations and workflow standards right from the start.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+**If recommending to a friend, would you suggest they intern here?
+Why or why not?**
+I would definitely recommend interning here.
+This environment allows you to get your hands dirty with real cloud infrastructure rather than just observing.
+The mentorship is supportive but challenging enough to force you to grow, which is ideal for anyone serious about a career in DevOps or Cloud Security.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+**Do you have any suggestions to improve the internship experience?**
+I suggest incorporating weekly or bi-weekly "Lightning Talk" sessions where interns can present what they learned or the bugs they fixed that week.
+This would improve our presentation skills and allow for cross-learning between different teams.

-- Would you like to continue this program in the future?
+**Would you like to continue this program in the future?**
+Yes, absolutely.
+I am very keen on continuing to contribute to the company, potentially in an advanced internship role or a fresher position, to further develop the automation IR projects I have started.

-- Any other comments (free sharing):
+**Any other comments (free sharing):**
+I want to express my sincere gratitude to the mentors and the FCJ team for their patience and dedication.
+This internship has not only improved my technical coding skills but also matured my mindset regarding system architecture and professional responsibility.